“Leadership and learning are indispensable to each other” John F Kennedy

 Experienced online tutors with recent or current leadership experience in schools will be on hand to support you through your learning journey.

-An online forum gives you the opportunity to share practice and to discuss and debate issues with other aspiring headteachers taking the course, from across the country.
+An online forum gives you the opportunity to share practice and to discuss and debate issues with others working towards the NPQH, from across the country.

 Do you have an undergraduate degree?